Caitlyn M Cooper

 Senior Thesis: Determining if crayfish can be used as an indicator species for wetland integrity

-Assist with animal husbandry tasks.
+Assist Animal Keepers with animal husbandry tasks.
 Prepare diets, create enrichment toys, and assist with behavioral observations.
-(September 2016 - Present)

 Utilized ArcGIS and a handheld GPS to navigate and map our study sites.
-Installed camera traps to determine effects of non-motorized traffic on
+Installed camera traps on and off trails with a team.

 Created research proposal to examine how lemur biodiversity and abundance change with different environmental characteristics.
 Implemented project, hired research assistants, and led team on 2- week field research expeditions.

 Prepared a feeding/care schedule for 200+ animals while supervising a team of 4-10 volunteers and interns.
 Educated residents about wildlife through outreach programs.

 Conducted vegetative surveys, habitat surveys & water quality assessments.
 Learned to identify dozens of Montana macroinvertebrates, plants, & animals

 - Field Skills

 - Eno Magazine Co-editor (Environmentally inspired literary arts magazine)